 Not much will happen in five months.
 Five months gives you maybe 3 to 4 inches of length.
 Hair growth pills could add an extra inch but works in places other than your scalp as well…Places you’ve never had hair before…

 I’m sure you know about alternatives like extensions and clip-ons, so I won’t go into that :) But I heard about someone who swears by standing on their heads for five minutes a day.
-Wouldn’t hurt to try if you’re desperate.posted almost 4 years ago
+Wouldn’t hurt to try if you’re desperate.posted over 5 years ago

 I’m in the exact same process.

 The best thing you can do is not use heat on it. a.k.a. flat irons, curling irons, or crimpers (although not a lot of people crimp anymore lol) if you absolutely MUST be sure to use a heat protectant.

 Also, get your hair TRIMMED ever 6-8 weeks.
 To cut off the dead ends, and your hair will grow faster!!
 I promise.

 P.S. go to longlocks.com and there is a guide to growing long hair :)posted over 5 years ago